codeigniter4/CodeIgniter4/user_guide_src/source/libraries/curlrequest.rst

 Using Responses
 ===============

-Each ``request()`` call returns a Respons object that contains a lot of useful information and some helpful methods.
+Each ``request()`` call returns a Response object that contains a lot of useful information and some helpful methods.
 The most commonly used methods let you determine the response itself.

 You can get the status code and reason phrase of the response::